opensearch-project/documentation-website/_api-reference/index-apis/recover.md

 The Recovery API provides information about any completed or ongoing shard recoveries for one or more indexes.
 If a data stream is listed, the API returns information about that data stream's backing indexes.

-Shard recovery is the process of starting a shard copy for restoring a primary shard from a snapshot or syncing a replica shard.
-Once a shard recovery is complete, the recovered shard becomes available for searching and indexing operations.
+Shard recovery involves creating a shard copy to restore a primary shard from a snapshot or to synchronize a replica shard.
+After the shard recovery process completes, the recovered shard becomes available for use in search and index operations.

 Shard recovery occurs automatically in the following scenarios: